-Reading and Approval of Minutes from the 2011 Annual Association Meeting: The minutes of the meeting of June 17, 2011, were read by Secretary Cathy Little.
-No additions or corrections were made.
-Cheryl Bolden moved that the minutes be accepted, seconded by John Urbahn and agreed on by all present.
+Reading and Approval of Minutes From Last Meeting: Cathy Little read the minutes from the Annual Association meeting held on June 19, 2015.
+There were no changes or corrections.
+Pete DeSantis moved the minutes be accepted, seconded by Susan Klaus, and approved by all members present.

 From the Floor:

 · Equipment Operator John Raynor thanked property owners for watching out for the grader and also cautioned property owners to watch out for others on the road.
 He also asked that people refrain from throwing cigarette butts out their car windows.